Nurse Anesthesia Program

 Becoming a Certified Registered Nurse Anesthetist

 To become a CRNA, you must graduate from a nurse anesthesia educational program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs (COA), and pass the national certification examination administered by the Council on Certification of Nurse Anesthetists.
-As of August 2016, there were 115 accredited nurse anesthesia programs in the United States.
+As of August 2021, there were 128 accredited nurse anesthesia programs in the United States and Puerto Rico.

 The Crozer-Chester Medical Center/Villanova University Nurse Anesthesia program is a 36-month, 73-credit full-time Doctor of Nursing Practice (DNP) program, and is approved by the Council on Accreditation of Nurse Anesthesia Educational Programs.